Delta calls 2021 year of recovery after first loss in 11 years

 Turning to disruption on recent U.S. flights by supporters of U.S. President Donald Trump, Bastian said Delta has placed passengers involved in incidents that targeted senators Mitt Romney and Lindsey Graham on its no-fly list.

-(Reporting by Tracy Rucinski; editing by Jason Neely)
+(Reporting by Tracy Rucinski; additional reporting by Rachit Vats; editing by Jason Neely)